Fact Sheet: Emergency Field Hospital

 - Critical care unit

-- With all of its components combined, the emergency field hospital has the capacity to treat more than 100 patients, perform 15 – 25 surgeries daily and function as a full hospital.
+- At maximum capacity, the emergency field hospital staff can treat more than 100 patients and perform 15 to 25 surgeries daily, and function as a full hospital.

-- The hospital will be staffed with 20 – 60 medical personnel, including highly skilled physicians, nurses, surgeons, lab technicians, anesthesiologists, pharmacists, water and sanitation engineers, and other support services.
+- A deployed hospital is staffed with 20 to 60 medical personnel, including highly skilled physicians, nurses, surgeons, lab technicians, anesthesiologists, pharmacists, water and sanitation engineers, and other support-services professionals.

-- Staff members are experts in their field and participate in specialized training programs to prepare them to serve during a disaster.
+- Staff members are experts in their fields and participate in specialized training programs to prepare them to serve during a disaster.

-- A team of trained and skilled individuals deploys with the emergency field hospital to perform setup.
-The goal is to have the hospital up and running within 24 hours of arriving on-site.
+- A specially-trained team deploys with the emergency field hospital to perform setup, with the goal to have the hospital operational within 24 hours of arriving on-site.